 Subject: School Education –National Deworming Day on 10/02/2017-Depute one teacher from each school to concerned P.H.C’s- reg.

-Soil-transmitted helminth (STH) infections are among the most common infections worldwide and a ect the poorest and most deprived communities.
-They are transmitted by eggs present in human faeces, which in turn contaminate soil in areas where sanitation is poor.
+Soil-transmitted helminth (STH) infections are among the most common infections worldwide and an ect the poorest and most deprived communities.
+They are transmitted by eggs present in human feces, which in turn contaminate soil in areas where sanitation is poor.

 In areas where parasitic worms are endemic, administering safe, effective deworming drugs to children at schools and anganwadis is a development “best buy” due to its impact on educational and economic outcomes and low cost.
 The evidence shows that mass deworming leads to significant improvement in outcomes related to education, earnings, and